 Here is a sampling of Juanita's faves, narrated by Miss MORE! herself:

-Manny not only asked me all the tough questions, he gave me a great chance to share stories about my life with friends, family, and followers.
-I talked about growing up in the East Bay and coming out as a teenager in San Francisco, and my tenure as Empress of the Imperial Council of San Francisco, but most importantly about my role as mother to many in this city.
+Manny not only asked me all the tough questions, but he also gave me a great chance to share stories about my life with friends, family, and followers.
+I talked about growing up in the East Bay and coming out as a teenager in San Francisco, my tenure as Empress of the Imperial Council of San Francisco, and most importantly, my role as a mother to many in this city.
 Manny appreciated my motherly style of tough love.

-Our community needs more spaces like Manny’s that to feel safe enough to share our stories.
+Our community needs more spaces like Manny’s to feel safe enough to share our stories.

 I have spent many early mornings here, eating and laughing while enjoying the burgers and shakes after a long night at the clubs.
 My go-to is the Nugget: a burger with cheese, bacon, and topped with a fried egg.
 There is nothing more satisfying at 3 AM.